 Signs and Characteristics of Codependent People

-If you’re reading this, you probably already know or suspect that you might be a codependent.
+If you’re reading this, you probably already know or suspect that you (or somebody you know) might be a codependent.
 So, how do you know for sure?

 Here are some common signs that you might be a codependent, or are in codependent relationship: